 - Own things with long, rather than short, useful lives.

-- Borrow and lend items you don't need as often or for long.
+- Borrow and lend items that you don't need very often or for a long time.

 - Prefer quality over quantity.

 - Only buy things that you really need.

 - Repair items if they no longer work.

 - Talk to manufacturers to redesign products to be as waste-free as possible.